-The government's recent announcement of a gradual relaxation of COVID-19 restrictions together with the publication of detailed sectoral guidance of the measures to be taken to ensure a safe return to work has led to employers having to re-engage with health and safety considerations associated with a return to work during the pandemic.
+Prior to the second lockdown the government had announced a gradual relaxation of COVID-19 restrictions together with the publication of detailed sectoral guidance of the measures to be taken to ensure a safe return to work.
+This led to employers having to re-engage with health and safety considerations associated with a return to work during the pandemic.

-We have produced detailed summaries of each sectoral guide which can be found here- Health & Safety Insights.
+We have produced detailed summaries of each sectoral guide which can be found here but please note that at present England is currently subject to the overriding lockdown regulations referenced above - Health & Safety Insights.

-The partial relaxation at present mainly applies in England, with Wales and Scotland maintaining their own stricter regimes and deviating from the English government's approach (at the time of writing).
-It should however be noted that in all jurisdictions the principal mechanism whereby public health guidance will be enforced is through health and safety law.
-Under the Health and Safety at Work etc Act 1974 and its subordinate regulations employers must take all reasonably practicable steps to protect employees and members of the public from risks created by their activities.
-Significant scrutiny can now expect to be applied to risk assessments, particularly as government and HSE guidance suggests that those with more than 50 employees should publish their risk assessment on their website, inviting greater scrutiny.
+Prior to the second lockdown the partial relaxation at present mainly applies in England, with Wales and Scotland maintaining stricter regimes and deviating from the English government's approach (at the time of writing).
+It should however be noted that in all domestic jurisdictions the principal mechanism whereby public health guidance will be enforced in the workplace is through health and safety law.
+Under the Health and Safety at Work etc Act 1974 and its subordinate regulations employers must take all reasonably practicable steps to protect employees and members of the public from risks created by their work activities.
+Significant scrutiny can now be expected of risk assessments, particularly as government and HSE guidance still suggests that those with more than 50 employees should publish the results of risk assessments, inviting greater scrutiny.